liammclennan/withouttheloop/contents/articles/2013-10-20-are-we-doing-mvc-wrong/index.md

 Instead of the above controller I prefer to make the features an application provides into a first class API.
 I model each feature as a class, so the logic in `Borrow` action moves into a feature class called `BorrowABook`.

+The genesis of the ideas show here come from Uncle Bob's presentation ['Architecture the Lost Years'](http://www.youtube.com/watch?v=WpkDN78P884).

     public class BorrowABook
     {
         public enum BorrowABookOutcomes